6 Dimensions of Data Quality, Examples, and Measurement

 The six data quality dimensions are Accuracy, Completeness, Consistency, Uniqueness, Timeliness, and Validity.
 However, this classification is not universally agreed upon.

-In this guide we have added four more – Currency, Conformity, Integrity, and Precision – to create a total of 10 DQ dimensions.
+In this guide we have added four more dimensions: Currency, Conformity, Integrity, and Precision, bringing the total of 10 DQ dimensions.

 Six Dimensions of Data Quality-iCEDQ

-We by nature, like to classify things.
-For example, we classify animals into various categories such as reptiles, mammals, birds, etc. Similarly, Data Quality dimensions are a superficial concept introduced to bucket data quality issues with similar patterns.
-You can of course choose to restrict, expand, or come up with your own taxonomy.
+As humans, we naturally like to classify things.
+For example, we categorize animals into various categories such as reptiles, mammals, birds, etc. Similarly, Data Quality dimensions serve as a conceptual framework designed to group data quality issues with similar patterns.
+Of course, you can choose to restrict, expand, or create your own taxonomy.

 Six Dimensions of Data Quality-iCEDQ

-We by nature, like to classify things.
-For example, we classify animals into various categories such as reptiles, mammals, birds, etc. Similarly, Data Quality dimensions are a superficial concept introduced to bucket data quality issues with similar patterns.
-You can of course choose to restrict, expand, or come up with your own taxonomy.
+As humans, we naturally like to classify things.
+For example, we categorize animals into various categories such as reptiles, mammals, birds, etc. Similarly, Data Quality dimensions serve as a conceptual framework designed to group data quality issues with similar patterns.
+Of course, you can choose to restrict, expand, or create your own taxonomy.

 What is Accuracy Data Quality Dimension?

-Data accuracy is the degree to which data represent real-world things, events, or an agreed-upon source.
+Data accuracy is the degree to which data accurately represents real-world things, events, or an agreed-upon source.

 For example, if a prospective employee has an inaccurate interview address, he won’t be able to attend the interview until he obtains the accurate address.

-We will take two examples explaining the data accuracy dimension and how it can be measured:
+We will take two examples to explain the data accuracy dimension and how it can be measured:

-1. Data Accuracy Measurement with the physical world – example.
+1. Data Accuracy Measurement with the physical world.

 • a.
 Data Accuracy Measurement With Physical World – Example

-Data Accuracy Measurement-iCEDQ Data accuracy can be judged by comparing the data values with a physical measurement or physical observations.
+Data Accuracy Measurement-iCEDQ Data accuracy can be judged by comparing data values with physical measurement or observations.

-Example: We do this data accuracy check at the grocery store every time we do purchase by checking the items in the bill, then physically checking for the items in the grocery cart.
+Example: We perform this data accuracy check at the grocery store every time we make a purchase – by checking the items on the bill and then physically verifying the items in the grocery cart.

 However, this manual testing is not feasible at scale.
-Imagine checking the accuracy of inventory data for thousands of items: someone must go to the warehouse and count each of the items.
+Imagine checking the accuracy of inventory data for thousands of items: someone would have to go to the warehouse and count each items manually.

 Data Accuracy Measurement-iCEDQ

-Data accuracy can be judged by comparing the data values with a physical measurement or physical observations.
+Data accuracy can be judged by comparing data values with physical measurement or observations.

-Example: We do this data accuracy check at the grocery store every time we do purchase by checking the items in the bill, then physically checking for the items in the grocery cart.
+Example: We perform this data accuracy check at the grocery store every time we make a purchase – by checking the items on the bill and then physically verifying the items in the grocery cart.

 However, this manual testing is not feasible at scale.
-Imagine checking the accuracy of inventory data for thousands of items: someone must go to the warehouse and count each of the items.
+Imagine checking the accuracy of inventory data for thousands of items: someone would have to go to the warehouse and count each items manually.

 • b.
 Data Accuracy Measurement With Reference Source – Example